MLRichter/receptive_field_analysis_toolbox/README.md

 ## What is Receptive Field Analysis?

-Receptive Field Analysis (RFA) is simple yet effective way to optimize the efficiency of any neural architecture without training it.
+Receptive Field Analysis (RFA) is a simple yet effective way to optimize the efficiency of any neural architecture without training it.

 ## Usage